Hugh Grant’s the dandy highwayman who you’re too scared to mention…

 The opening credits, take a while as they comprise all of the all-star cast shown as individual wee artistic pictures in a frame.
-The pictures on top of some really awful wallpaper and the credits in joined up writing (as I believe real romantic movies are).
+The pictures on top of some really awful wallpaper and the credits in joined-up writing (as I was once led to believe real romantic movies are).
 But don’t blink or you will miss Gordon Jackson, Gareth Hunt, Bernard Miles, Liz Fraser, James Booth and a Deus ex machina.

 There are flashbacks aplenty, and one near flashback.
 In the latter, it looked like Gareth Hunt was having a bit of an epiphany in a crucial scene, but then he wasn’t.
 The flashbacks – where it’s clear there is a bit of cousin attraction – are complete with romantic soft-focus Grant and Anthony and their echoey voices – as if they were viewed through a telescope – are reminiscent of With Six You Get Egg Roll (1968) but were infinitely more disturbing as it’s her cousin, FFS.

 The script is as you would expect banal, but with some wonderful acting, that enhances it (far more than it should) beautifully.
 It’s often repetitive and like you are re-mansplaining this to a toddler.
 For example…

 In 1649, the English Parliament had executed Charles I and England became a republic under the oppressive reign of General Oliver Cromwell, backed by the army.
 The king’s son, Charles II, made repeated attempted from France to regain the throne.